 - Memory and information recovery problems: this is mainly due to cortisol production.

-- Less sensible and more emotional decision-making: in stressful situations, the tonsil is in charge of decision-making.
+- Less sensible and more emotional decision-making: in stressful situations, the amygdala is in charge of decision-making.
 Therefore, decisions are less sensible and more emotional.

 What is the role of stressors when children and teenagers suffer from digital stress?

 What are stressors?
 They are external stimuli, events, or conditions that produce stress in people.
 In this case, we’ll talk about the most important stressors that produce digital stress.